jiankuang/IBM/IGC.md

 * Label modification doesn't go through Workflow.

 ## Collections
-* A **Collection** is a group of differnet types of assets that are brought together for analysis or for a common business context.
+* A **Collection** is a group of different types of assets that are brought together for analysis or for a common business context.
 * We can add both business glossary and information assets even collections into collection.
 * Collection can have multiple owners.
 * Collection can have multiple child collections.